-- a.
-In 2013, Maintenance added two Maintenance Specialists to support the additional work that was created by adding Ridgefield to the District's service area. - b.
-In 2014, Engineering added a Senior Project Manager, and Administration added an Administrative Assistant III position at 1 FTE and eliminated the Administrative Assistant I position at 0.5 FTE. - c.
+a.
+In 2013, Maintenance added two Maintenance Specialists to support the additional work that was created by adding Ridgefield to the District's service area.

+b.
+In 2014, Engineering added a Senior Project Manager, and Administration added an Administrative Assistant III position at 1 FTE and eliminated the Administrative Assistant I position at 0.5 FTE.

+- c.
 In 2015, one Maintenance Support Specialist position was shifted to the Administrative Department and is now titled Administrative Assistant III. - d.
 In 2016, Engineering added a Control System Administrator position for the Regional System, as well as an Assistant Engineering Technician position, both of which were added to support continued growth in the District service area. - e.
 In 2017, Finance added the position of Accounting Technician, and Administration added an Administrative Assistant I. These positions were added to support continued growth within the District's service areas. - f.
 In 2018, the District became the Contract Operator of the Ridgefield Wastewater Treatment Plant.
 As a result, the District added two Treatment Plant Operators within the Operations Department.
 The District also reorganized to five departments, the fifth being Business Services which includes the Assistant Manager, Pretreatment Coordinator, IT Services Manager and HR Generalist.
 Also, to support growth within the District the positions of Construction Program Manager and Alliance Capital Program Manager were added. - g.
 In 2019, the District Organization Chart was updated to include 3 new FTE.
 A Maintenance Specialist I position was added due to continued growth within the District's service area.
 A limited-term Alliance Construction Program Manager position was added to manage the anticipated Alliance capital construction work.
-A second limited-term postion was added, Development Review Engineer/Deputy Development Program Manager, in anticipation of the retirement of the current Development Program Manager. - h.
+A second limited-term position was added, Development Review Engineer/Deputy Development Program Manager, in anticipation of the retirement of the current Development Program Manager. - h.
 In 2020, the Facilities Technician position was shifted to the Business Services Department.
 Finance added a .75 FTE Account Specialist to support continued growth in the District service area. - i.
 In 2021, the Regulatory Compliance Manager position shifted from the Business Services to Administration Department.
 Additionally, three Administrative Assistant positions were reassigned, one to Operations, and two to Engineering.
 Four positions were added to Administration for Alliance Capital Program planning and delivery.
 Operations added an additional Maintenance Specialist.
 The above table excludes new unfilled positions as of 12/31/21.
-The Board adopted Organizational Chart presented in the Introduction Section, page 7, includes all authorized positions at 12/31/21.
+The Board adopted Organizational Chart presented in the Introduction Section, page 7, includes all authorized positions at 12/31/21. - j.
+In 2022, the District added 17 employees when it became Contract Operator of the Salmon Creek Treatment Plant (SCTP).
+To support the additional workforce, the Finance Department added a 0.5 FTE Accounting Technician, the Business Services Department added an HR Generalist, Project Manager, and Facility & Grounds Caretaker, and the Engineering Department added a Construction Manager.